vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/hostrule.md

             type: secret
           termination: edge

+An `alternateCertificate` option is provided in case the application needs to be configured to provide multiple server certificates, typically when trying to configure both RSA and ECC signed certificates.
+Avi Controller allows a Virtual Service to be configured with two certificates at a time, one each of RSA and ECC.
+This enables Avi Controller to negotiate the optimal algorithm or cipher with the client.
+If the client supports ECC, in that case the ECC algorithm is preferred, and RSA is used as a fallback in cases where the clients do not support ECC.

 `sslProfile`, additionally, can be used to determine the set of SSL versions and ciphers to accept for SSL/TLS terminated connections.
 If the `sslProfile` is not defined, AKO defaults to the sslProfile `System-Standard-PFS` defined in Avi.

 Currently only one of type of termination is supported viz. `edge`.
 In the future, we should be able to support other types of termination policies.